jamstack/jamstack.org/src/site/headless-cms/kentico-kontent.md

 ### Display the Content on Your Website or Mobile Application

-Use the super-fast API to display your content on the web, in mobile apps, or on any device to come.
-Choose any programming language and write the code as you like it.
+Use the super-fast REST API or GraphQL, both backed by Fastly CDN, to display your content on the web, in mobile apps, or on any device to come.
+Choose any programming language, leverage the native open-source SDKs with Fluent API, and write the code as you like it.

 ### Control Your Content Across the Production Process